The Best Places to Camp in America's Most Popular National Parks

 3. Moraine Park Campground, Rocky Mountain National Park

-Rocky Mountain National Park is the fourth most-visited national park in the United States.
-Visitors flock to the park to hike among its breathtaking mountains and see its wildflowers in the spring.
-Moraine Park Campground is one of five campgrounds here, and it offers beautiful views of the park and mountains with 244 reservable campsites.
-The campground is currently limiting capacity due to the coronavirus pandemic.
+Visitors flock to Rocky Mountain National Park to hike among its breathtaking mountains and see its wildflowers in the spring.
+Moraine Park Campground is one of five campgrounds here, and it offers beautiful views of the park and mountains with 244 campsites (reservations are currently required).

 4. Watchman Campground, Zion National Park

 Zion National Park is known for its beautiful canyon and red rock formations which make it Utah's most popular national park.
-Watchman is one of three campgrounds in the park, and it has 190 regular sites, seven wheelchair-accessible sites, and six group sites.
+Watchman is one of three campgrounds in the park, and it has 176 sites.
 It's located near the park's south entrance, plus it's close to the main visitor center and to the Zion Canyon Shuttle, which takes guests to scenic parts of the park.
 You can make reservations for this campground online.

 Stunning waterfalls, deep valleys, diverse wildlife, and the iconic cliffs of El Capitan and Half Dome draw visitors to Yosemite National Park every year.
-There are 13 campgrounds in Yosemite National Park, and one of the most popular is Tuolumne Meadows, which has 304 sites (including several wheelchair-accessible options).
-This campground will open for the season in July, and it will be operating at a reduced capacity, so make reservations online before you go.
+There are 13 campgrounds in Yosemite National Park, and they all require reservations.
+Upper Pines is a great year-round option in Yosemite Valley with 235 total spots.

 6. Mammoth Campground, Yellowstone National Park